Guatemala volcano erupts, thousands evacuated

 | GUATEMALA CITY

-GUATEMALA CITY Guatemala's Fuego volcano erupted on Thursday, spewing smoke and ash 2 miles into the sky and forcing the evacuation of thousands of people as lava oozed down its slopes, local emergency services said.
+GUATEMALA CITY Guatemala's Fuego volcano erupted on Thursday, spewing ash 2 miles into the sky and forcing the evacuation of thousands of people, but it was seen stabilizing by Friday, allowing evacuees to return home, emergency services said.

 The volcano, 25 miles southwest of the capital Guatemala City, erupted in the early afternoon, belching a cloud of ash above the crater, Guatemala's emergency agency CONRED said in a statement.

-Roughly 11,000 people have been evacuated and 8,000 more were awaiting transfer to shelters, said Sergio Cabanas, CONRED's director of emergency response.
-Up to 10,000 others could be moved to safety depending on wind conditions and ash emissions, he added.

-"For the moment, the strength (of the eruption) has not calmed," Cabanas said.
+Roughly 11,000 people had been evacuated, but no more evacuations would be necessary, Cabanas added.

+"It is hoped that by tomorrow the volcano will return to normal activity and that families will be able to return home," he said.

-Two lava flows, about 600 meters long, were heading down the sides of the volcano accompanied by pyroclastic flows of hot rock and ash, CONRED said.
+Two lava flows, about 600 yards (meter) long, had headed down the sides of the volcano, accompanied by pyroclastic flows of hot rock and ash, CONRED said.

-"The greater danger right now is the ash," Cabanas said.
-If the lava flows continue to spread, he said, it would hinder the evacuation process.

-Speaking at a press conference during a state visit to Costa Rica, Guatemalan President Otto Perez Molina said the eruption could affect people as far away as Guatemala City.
+Speaking at a news conference during a state visit to Costa Rica, Guatemalan President Otto Perez Molina said the eruption could affect people as far away as Guatemala City.

 "It is a shame, but this is a fact of life in our country, so we will do the best we can to avoid people being harmed," he said.

-The airport remains open but airport officials shut down the air approach route between Guatemala City's La Aurora airport and Tapachula International Airport in Chiapas, Mexico.
+The airport remains open but officials shut down the air approach route between Guatemala City's La Aurora Airport and Tapachula International Airport in Chiapas, Mexico.

 "For the moment, we are urging caution because of the changing winds near the volcano, mainly from the east and southeast," civil aviation spokeswoman Oddra Lacs said.